Advanced SVG Editing: Pro Techniques for Paths, Masks & Complex Files

 - "Add a label below that reads 'Limited Edition'."

-If needed, you can also manually edit the text layer.
+If needed, you can also manually edit the text layer in the visual SVG Editor for precise, non-AI control over every text element.

 3Saving or Exporting Your Updated SVG